godotengine/godot-docs/tutorials/3d/3d_text.rst

 Introduction
 ------------

-In a project there may be times when text needs to be created as part of a 3D scene and not just in the HUD.
+In a project, there may be times when text needs to be created as part of a 3D scene and not just in the HUD.
 Godot provides two methods to do this.
 The Label3D node and the text mesh for a MeshInstance3D node.